 Concerts Unfinished Lives:

-Unfinished Lives is a multimedia project presenting artists murdered during World War II, suffering the common fate of European Jews.
+Unfinished Lives is a multimedia project by the Bente Kahan Foundation (Fundacja Bente Kahan/FBK), introducing European Jewish artists who perished during the Holocaust.
 In the midst of the horror, artists continued to express themselves through literature, music, visual and performing arts.

-The material included in the exhibition is unique, presenting often forgotten artists and their works, and sometimes even showcasing them to the public for the first time.
-The pre-WWII European Jewish art was multilingual, multicultural, and diverse, both thematically and formally.
-Behind each photo is an actual person, introduced with a biography and the surviving artwork, such as writings, paintings, films, or music.
+The material included in the exhibition is unique, presenting often forgotten artists and their work, and sometimes even showcasing them to the public for the first time.
+European Jewish art before World War II was multilingual, multicultural, and diverse, both thematically and formally.
+Behind each photo is an actual person, introduced with a biography and surviving artwork, such as writings, paintings, films, or music.
 If there is no existing photo, the person is represented symbolically as a shadow.
-We want to make our artists and their work known for a large audience.
-For this, we have undertaken new translations of literature and produced videos, concerts, recordings, often in various languages.
+We want to make our artists and their work known to a larger audience.
+To do this, we have undertaken new translations of literature and produced videos, concerts, and recordings, often in various languages.

 The 'Unfinished Lives' team